mgelsm/Airbnb_predictions/README.md

 ![equation](http://latex.codecogs.com/gif.latex?nDCG_k%3D%5Cfrac%7BDCG_k%7D%7BIDCG_k%7D)

 where *k* = 5, *rel_i* is the relevance of the result at position  *i*, *IDCG_k* is the maximum possible (ideal) *DCG* for a given set of queries.
 All *NDCG* calculations are relative values on the interval 0.0 to 1.0.

-## Vizualization - 2 Weeks
-In the ideal case, an interactive visualization map of each destination country with a user type will be presented.